 The data controller (i.e. the person who decides how personal data is processed and used) in relation to the personal data you provide is Citizens Advice Waverley.
 Contact information is available via the “Contact us” link on the web page.

 When you email us for advice, our team will respond to your email explaining how we use your details and ask for your consent to record and store your personal information.
 Having received your consent your email address and any other personal information that you have provided to us will be copied into our case management system.
-In the event that you choose to withhold consent an anonymised record will be created, excluding your personal information, and both your email and our response will be deleted and not kept on our systems.
-We will confirm this in our response email.

 If you call us for advice, our team will explain how we use your details and ask for your consent to record and store the following your personal information; your name, phone number and when available your email address.
 Having received your consent your contact details and any other personal information that you have provided to us will be copied into our case management system.
-In the event that you choose to withhold consent an anonymised record will be created excluding all identifying information.
-We will confirm this during the initial call.

 If you text us a short message for advice, our team will contact you to explain how we use your details and ask for your consent to record and store your personal information.
 Having received your consent your contact details and any other personal information that you have provided to us will be copied into our case management system.
-In the event that you choose to withhold consent an anonymised record will be created excluding your personal information.

 We also automatically collect information transmitted by your browser when you access this website.
 This includes your IP address, the date and time of the request, the pages accessed, the access status/ HTTP status code, the data volume transmitted at any one time, the website from which the request has come, your browser, your operating system and interface, as well as the language and version of the browser software.
 The legal basis for collecting and processing this personal data is to monitor the use of the website and improve the service we offer.